denittajohnson/Denitta-Johnson/README.md

 # Denitta-Johnson
-Programming Language used : Python
+Programming Language used : Python.
 In this repository each Problem is saved as separate file.
 Program-1.py : Small Calculator program
 Program-2.py : Program of the series , 1) input a = 1, then output : 1.
 2) input a = 2, then output : 1, 3.
 3) input a = 3, then output : 1, 3, 5.
 4) input a = 4, then output : 1, 3, 5, 7